 Nonetheless, the public and the police themselves remain largely opposed to the routine carrying of firearms.
 A 2003 Police Federation survey found 80 per cent of officers were opposed, a similar figure to that found in the Federation’s previous survey in 1995.
 However, 80 per cent of officers also wanted more officers trained to use firearms.

-And in July 2005, Jean Charles de Menezes was shot dead at Stockwell Tube Station by police who had mistaken him for a terrorist.
-The Crown Prosecution Service decided there was insufficient evidence to bring prosecutions against any individual officers, but implemented proceedings in 2007 against the office of the Commissioner of Police of the Metropolis for failing to protect the health, safety and welfare of Mr de Menezes.
+In July 2005, Jean Charles de Menezes was shot dead at Stockwell Tube Station by police who had mistaken him for a terrorist.
+The Crown Prosecution Service decided there was insufficient evidence to bring prosecutions against any individual officers, but implemented proceedings in 2007 against the office of the Commissioner of Metropolitan Police for failing to protect the health, safety and welfare of Mr de Menezes.
 The Metropolitan Police Service was fined £175,000 with £385,000 costs.

-These incidents have undermined public confidence in the ability of the police to assess what is a proportionate response to individual threats, and have fuelled calls for the police to use only non-lethal weapons in all operations.
+These incidents led some to call for the police to use only non-lethal weapons in all operations.

-A 1998 Police Complaints Authority report warned that US-style baton training regimes and a lack of refresher training was resulting in an excessive number of injuries, and a 2000 report expressed concern about a lack of research into the health effects of CS gas, following a number of deaths related to incidents involving its use.
+A 1998 Police Complaints Authority report warned that US-style baton training regimes and a lack of refresher training was resulting in an excessive number of injuries.
+A 2000 report expressed concern about a lack of research into the health effects of CS gas, following a number of deaths related to incidents involving its use.

 Consequently the Home Office regularly carries out assessments on – and introduces when possible – equipment that is less lethal than conventional firearms.